In This Issue:

 Q: What tools do you use to conduct the analysis?

-In response to significant client interest in this issue, attorneys at our firm worked together with DWT De Novo, our legal solutions design team, to create our own data visualization tool to help employers perform a compensation analysis.
+In response to significant client interest in this issue, attorneys worked with our legal solutions design team to create our own data visualization tool to help employers perform a compensation analysis.
 As our practice has expanded, we have also partnered with innovative companies and established consultants to find the right solution that meets each client's needs.
 Our overarching goal is to help our client collect the right data, account for legitimate factors for pay disparities, and identify any outliers.
 We then work with the employer to understand the results of our analysis and develop a remediation plan to address any disparities and put systems in place to prevent recurrence.

 Q: As an attorney practicing employment law, there are a number of subjects you could have chosen to focus on.
 Why are you so passionate about this one?